snyk-playground/cx-tools/exportdata/README.md

 ````
-Note that the only mandatory argument is the 'grp_id'.
+Note that the only mandatory arguments are the 'grp_id' and 'dataset'.
 All other arguments have default values.

 Note A: Dates - You may specify a relative offset value (ie -30 or +1) with respect to today's date.
 Alternatively,
 you may specify the date-time format to which the offset is converted ("2025-07-21T00:00:00Z") for absolute dates.

 Note B: Columns - You may specify comma seperated column name (ie "SCORE, CVE").
 Alternatively, leave this blank and the
-['columns.txt'](./columns.txt) file will be parsed.
+['issues-columns.txt'](./issues-columns.txt) or ['usage-columns.txt'](./usage-columns.txt) file will be parsed.
 You can of course edit this.
 Ensure you refer to Snyk's ['Export API:Available Columns'](https://docs.snyk.io/snyk-api/using-specific-snyk-apis/export-api-specifications-columns-and-filters#available-columns)

 ````